 “Country Country music, boots, and buckles are all part of this worship experience with a videocast message.
 Line dancing for novices and experienced dancers happens after the service”

 Inside Venue Tent 2.
 The word OverDrive is projected on the tent above the stage.
 Apparently this “worship style” comes complete with fog machine, media booth & lights.
-[Other Photographs of Saddleback Below]
+[Additional Photographs Below]

 A VISIT TO SADDLEBACK CHURCH